+3.3.
 Under-sweep Probability

-The under-sweep probability results are illustrated in Figure 2b and the GLMM model results are presented in Table 3.
-Consistent with H5.1, the frequency of corrective saccades decreased in the large compared to the small font condition (d= -0.15).
-This indicates that readers were less likely to make a corrective saccade in the large font condition.
-Additionally, consistent with H5.2, under-sweep probability increased in the long line compared to the short line condition (d= 0.59).
-This suggests that there was greater oculomotor error associated with longer lines, which led to an increase in corrective saccades.
-There was also a main effect of launch site, which was due to greater probability of making an under-sweep fixation when the launch site was further from the left margin to begin with.
-Finally, contrary to H6, the interaction between font size and line length was not significant-the font size effect was not modulated by the length of the previous line.
+The under-sweep probability results are illustrated in Figure 2b and the GLMM model results are presented in Table 2.
+There was a main effect of font size, indicating that undersweep probability decreased in the large compared to the small font condition (d= -0.15).
+This shows that readers were less likely to make an under-sweep fixation in the large font condition.
+Additionally, under-sweep probability increased in the long line compared to the short line condition (d= 0.59).
+Therefore, readers were more likely to make an under-sweep fixation in the long line condition, presumably because return-sweeps landed further to the right of the line margin compared to the short line condition.
+There was also a main effect of return-sweep fixation when the launch position was further from the left margin to begin with.
+Finally, the interaction between font size and line length was not significant-the font size effect was not modulated by the length of the previous line.

-Discussion
+4. Discussion

 We examined whether return-sweep saccades are guided by character information and whether visual acuity constraints modulate the use of such information.
 The key findings can be summarised as follows.
 First, consistent with Hofmeister (1998), the larger font led to return-sweeps landing further to the right of the line start and a smaller probability of making an under-sweep fixation compared to the smaller font.
-This clearly suggests that character information is used in return-sweep and corrective saccade planning.
-Second, when returnsweeps were launched from a longer line, landing positions also shifted to the right and the probability of making an under-sweep fixation increased.
+This clearly suggests that character information is used in return-sweep planning.
+Second, when return-sweeps were launched from a longer line, landing positions also shifted to the right and the probability of making an under-sweep fixation increased.
 This likely reflects the increase in saccadic error, also replicating previous results (Hofmeister et al., 1999).
 Third, visual acuity at the saccade target did not modulate the use of character information, as indicated by the lack of a font size by line length interaction.
-This suggests that the use of font size information does not depend on how far into the periphery the saccade target is, at least up to 26°.
-Finally, there was some evidence to suggest that readers dynamically modulate their landing positions with increased exposure to a given font size, although this was mostly evident in the smaller font block.
-We hypothesise that with the smaller font block, landing sites which were too far to the right would be less optimal and likely require a corrective saccade in order to process the smaller characters to the left of fixation.
+This suggests that the use of font size information does not depend on how far into the periphery the saccade target is, at least within the range of 16-26°.
+Finally, there was at least some evidence to suggest that readers dynamically modulate their return-sweep landing positions with increased exposure to a given font size, although this was mostly evident in the smaller font block.
+We hypothesise that with the smaller font block, landing sites which were too far to the right would be less optimal and likely require a leftward saccade in order to process the smaller characters to the left of fixation.
 However, with the larger font, there may be less pressure for readers to adjust their targeting strategy because there will be fewer and larger letters to the left.